-MA means mutual authentication.

-MIC means the command shall be sent with a MIC.

-ENC means the command shall be encrypted.

-When used to create a key header, the PUT DATA–Asymmetric Key Header command shall be issued with the built-in security (MA + MIC + ENC).
-However, when the command is used to update the security attributes of a key container, the built-in security does not apply.

-L.6 On-Board Key Generation (OBKG)
+L.4.3 On-Board Key Generation (OBKG)

 The On-Board Key Generation functionality enables creation of a public / private key pair within an ASE, so that the private key never leaves the ASE which protects it during storage and usage (e.g. to sign a certificate).